jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Adjusters hold the insurance checkbook in their hand.
 They decide how much to payout on every claim.
 Making adjusters use telephones isn't an accident.
 It's a huge lever of power to say "call me when I'm available".
 By easing congestion, and taking away the DINGS, I was in effect taking away the insurance company's ability to create friction for anyone withdrawing money.
 And, lessening crashes wasn't much of a selling point either.

 This was never officially said to me.
 Remember being far from the frontline makes people not realize the consequences of their actions.
-In fact, most insurance decision-makers today are have never even spoken with a customer; nevermind processed a claim.
+In fact, most insurance decision-makers today have never even spoken with a customer; nevermind processed a claim.
 They'd watch Smithereens with no tearful recognition.
 Simply put, with no pain felt, there was no problem to solve.

 Thus, now I know how to fix my failure.
 The key to success, for me and you Stargazer, is making a modern lever of power, then making frontline pain common knowledge so we turn extras into player gods who take control of their lives.